OpenEye-Dev/docker-actdr/README.md

 Which indicates the "healthy retina" image example on Wikipedia is indeed healthy!

+Kill the docker container:

+`docker stop CONTAINER_HASH`

 ## Building and Installing directly

 To build, run the following in the repo:
 ~~~~
 docker build -t actdr .
 ~~~~

+## Notes

+Docker seemed to change the way ports were exposed sometime around when I was developing this.
+I decided to leave the use of the `-p` flag above, which should work fine under most circumstances (since binding to the host computer simplifies the interface).

 ## Acknowledgements